trickpattyFH20/socketio-interface/README.md

 # socketio-interface
-socketio-interface is a web interface and API to monitor / manage socketio connections in your browser
+socketio-interface is a web interface and API to monitor / manage socketio connections

 ## Install
 `npm i --save socketio-interface`